 The Best Video Player in Town

 There are over a thousand videos on that site that you can roughly sort by level (Beginner, Intermediate, Advanced) or that you can browse by category (e.g. Documentary, News, Travel).
-I would lose interest very quickly being thrown into Yabla without knowing what to do with it.
-I see the immense potential of this platform, therefore I would like to guide those who are interested in improving their German skills to the hidden gems of Yabla.
-Follow me if you are ready.
+I would lose interest very quickly in being thrown into Yabla without knowing what to do with it.
+I see the immense potential of this platform, so I would like to guide those who are interested in improving their German skills to the hidden gems of Yabla.

-1. Below the video description you’ll find a blue menu-bar.
+- Below the video description, you’ll find a blue menu bar.
 Click on „Transcript“.

 das Dosentelefon / Image from Pixabay